 Details of how the OAuth2 flow works differ from one service provider to another, so to use this API with a particular service provider, you'll need to consult their documentation.
 For example:

 The identity API provides the

-The add-on then completes the OAuth2 flow to get a validated access token, and can then use this in HTTP requests to access the user's data according to the authorization the user gave.
+The extension then completes the OAuth2 flow to get a validated access token, and can then use this in HTTP requests to access the user's data according to the authorization the user gave.

 To use this API, you must have the "identity" API permission.

-There's some setup you must do before publishing your add-on.
+There's some setup you must do before publishing your extension.